 First, File Your FAFSA®

 The Free Application for Federal Student Aid (FAFSA®) is the first step in getting aid for college.
-You can file here on Frank in under 7 minutes and be on your way to gift awards towards your education.
-However, outside of the FAFSA®, some states offer their own aid with an individual applications.
+You can file with Frank in only minutes and be on your way to gift awards towards your education.
+However, outside of the FAFSA®, some states offer their own aid with individual applications.

 Apply for North Dakota Financial Aid